prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 this is acceptable as long as symbols representing ↊ and ↋ are used as well.

-The following Language Tables are ordered by the number of speakers in each language, divided by region.
+The following Language Tables are organized by the native region the Languages are spoken and/or originate from.

 ## <span id="anchor-1"></span>European Languages